crocokyle/Valorant-Ultrawide-Fix/README.md

 # Troubleshooting

-1. Make sure the zip was extracted to its own folder before running `setup.bat`
+1. Make sure the zip was extracted to its own folder before running `install.bat`

 2. Check your log files.
 Open the folder created by the script in `Documents\ValorantUltrawideHack`
     - `install_log.log`